 Deep-cycle lead-acid efficiency = 78 - 85%

 Lithium LFP battery efficiency = 92 - 98%

-Additionally (unlike lead-acid batteries) lithium-ion batteries can tolerate partial state of charge for long periods of time without degradation or sulfation issues which can reduce the life of lead-acid (AGM or Gel) batteries.
+Also unlike lead-acid batteries, lithium-ion batteries can tolerate partial state of charge (POS) for long periods of time without degradation or sulfation issues which can reduce the life of most lead-acid (AGM or Gel) batteries.

 Space and weight

-Weight isn't always a huge issue for many installations but if space is limited then lead-acid battery banks are extremely heavy and require special racking systems for small areas.
-Space can be a problem though and lead-acid batteries can take up a considerable amount of room plus require ventilation and airflow to allow any trace gases to escape during charging and keep the batteries cool in higher temperatures.
+Weight isn't always a big issue for many stationary installations, but if space is limited then lead-acid battery banks are extremely heavy and require special racking systems for small areas.
+When space is an issue, lead-acid batteries are problematic as they take up a considerable amount of room plus require ventilation and airflow to allow any trace gases to escape during charging and to keep the batteries cool in higher temperatures.

-On the other hand lithium batteries have a much higher energy density and thus require much less space, however the biggest advantage is that lithium battery modules do not vent any gases during charging and so do not require the same amount of ventilation.
-This means they can also be stored in most non-habitable rooms or garages without any concerns.
-Also lithium batteries have an internal battery monitoring system (BMS) which monitors cell temperature and voltages and can shutdown the battery if the temperature exceeds an upper limit (typically above 45 degC).
+On the other hand, lithium batteries have a much higher energy density and thus require much less space.
+Another advantage is lithium battery modules do not vent any volatile gases during charging and so do not require the same amount of ventilation.
+This means they can generally be stored in most non-habitable rooms or garages without any concerns.
+Also most lithium batteries have an internal battery monitoring system (BMS) which monitors cell temperature and voltages and can shutdown the battery if the temperature exceeds an upper limit (typically above 45 degC).
 The BMS protection is a great safety feature but lithium batteries should not be installed in confined spaces or outside in hot, semi-exposed locations with no ventilation.